lupyuen/lupyuen.github.io/src/uart.md

 0xff, 0xff, 0xff, 0xff, 0xff, 0xef, 0xff, 0xff, 0xff, 0xff, 0xff, 0xff, 0xff, 0xff, 0xff, 0xff,
 ...
 ```

+_What are min and max?_

+The black and red bitmaps were generated from a Greyscale PNG file.

+TODO

 From [`pinetime-graphic`](https://github.com/lupyuen/pinetime-graphic)